marcosvilhena87/sportsclubstats-aprimorado/README.md

 All simulation functions accept an optional ``n_jobs`` argument to control the degree of parallelism.
 By default ``n_jobs`` is set to the number of CPU cores, so simulations automatically run in parallel.
 When ``n_jobs`` is greater than one, joblib is used to distribute the work across multiple workers.
-The tie percentage and home advantage are fixed at their defaults of 33.3% and 1.0.
+The draw probability defaults to 33.3%% and the home advantage to 1.0.
+Both can be overridden via ``--tie-percent`` and ``--home-advantage``.

 ## License